-Listing your favorite U2 songs is kind of like listing your favorite vegetables.
-Everyone usually the same thing on their list, and well, nobody really cares.
+Listing your top 10 U2 songs is kind of like listing your top 10 vegetables.
+Everyone usually has the same thing on their list, and well, nobody really cares.

 There are few surprises on this list.
 I just like looking at it in a Hornby-esque way.